 Rise Up!
 Mississippi RiseUp! is part of the Mississippi.edu college access initiative.
 It is a program of the Mississippi Institutions of Higher Learning (IHL).
-There is information on Getting Ready for College, Mississippi Colleges, Applying for College, Financial Aid, Career Planning, and much more.
+On this site, you will find information on Getting Ready for College, Mississippi Colleges, Applying for College, Financial Aid, Career Planning, and much more.
 If you have a student beginning highschool or nearing completion, you will find this information invaluable.

 3) Get involved in a local support group.
 Look HERE for one in your area.
 Also, stay involved on the state level by putting your email address in the blank at the top of the opening page of the website.
 That will generate a secure constant contact form for you to fill out.

 4) Choosing curriculum.
 There’s an ever-increasing variety of curriculum—from traditional textbooks to homeschool-specific curriculum and correspondence courses.
-Here are a few of the curriculum suppliers and books sellers for you to look through.
+Below you will find curriculum suppliers and books sellers to help get you started.

 Curriculum Suppliers (Many of the book sellers below have curriculum for sale also)